dualboot-partners/latam-git-part1-learn-challenge/README.md

     b.
 What merge method would you use and why?

 6. Now you want to go back to continue with the code stashed in step 3.
+Commit and push your previously stashed changes into `feature-a.`

+7. You have now finished with your code from feature-a.

     a.
-Before getting back to your previous work, update your branch
+Create a PR in order to merge `feature-a` into main.

     b.
-What merge method would you use and why?

-    c.
 Conflicts happened?
 Solve them and prefer your code.

-    d.
-Commit and push your previously stashed changes

-7. Create a PR in order to merge feature-a into main.
+    c.
+Commit the conflict resolution changes to `feature-a` and update the PR with this commit.